umap-project/umap/docs-users/tutorials/1-browsing-a-map.md

 The data browser shows all the elements of the map, organized by layers.
-Clicking on a layer expands or collapses the list of items contained by it.
-You may also filter the visible items by clicking on the "Filters" icon and entering a search string in the text box.
+Clicking on a layer expands or collapses the list of items contained in it.
+In the list of items, clicking on the magnifying glass to the right of an item will center the map on it and open the popup with its description.

-The magnifying glass to the left of each element allows to display on the map the popup describing this element.
-The text of input above the list allows you to search for an item, by showing that those whose name contains the text entered.
+You may also search for an item by clicking on the "Filters" icon and entering a search string in the text box.
+This will show only the items whose name contains the text entered.

 ## Recap